e-cal/ecal.dev/src/static/pages/about.md

 ## Developer

-Leading AI development at [RedBit](https://redbitdev.com).
+Leading AI/ML at [RedBit](https://redbitdev.com).
-Building intelligent tools and helping clients figure out if/how they can leverage AI.
+Building intelligent tools and helping clients figure out how they can leverage AI to save money.

-Currently building:

-- AI-powered pre-screening and interview scheduling for recruiters
-- AI-powered product feedback gathering & analysis
-- automated product image generation tools for e-commerce stores
-- intelligent contract bidding platform
-- data analytics platform for water meters
-- automated invoice management
+Also:

+- built a timeseries forecasting platform and data analysis tool, used for financial forecasts of >$30B in transactional volume
+- data engineering on large-scale enterprise projects
+- wrote a foundational open-source library for (AI) planning research [macq](https://github.com/ai-planning/macq)
+- teaching intro to programming (APSC 143) @ Queen's University (fall 2024)

 </div>